ascorbic/hypersite/README.md

 [Infinite Mac](https://system6.app/) lets you run old versions of Mac OS in your browser.
 It was useful to remind me how System 6 and HyperCard worked in practice.

-Built with [Astro](https://astro.build), with zero client-side JavaScript.
+Built with [Astro](https://astro.build), with zero client-side JavaScript except a snippet on the about page to add some context menu trickery on the profile pic